 When you first hear this, it might sound like you’re doomed to have acne forever.
 I mean, after all, you can’t control your hormones, right?
 Don’t they naturally fluctuate during puberty and eventually balance out?

-I’m here to tell you that you can treat hormonal acne naturally, without dangerous side-effects.
+I’m here to tell you that you can treat hormonal acne naturally through your diet without dangerous side-effects.

-Traditionally, we think of hormonal acne as a product of androgens.
+Traditionally, we think of hormonal acne as a by-product of high levels of androgens.